Whitehead, County Antrim: Blackhead Coastal Path

 The Blackhead Path was built by the Victorians in 1892, partly funded by the railway company, to attract day trippers and holiday makers to Whitehead which was at the time a growing tourist destination and resort.

 Wise also built a new path Blackhead Path along the coast from Whitehead to the lighthouse at Blackhead, overlooking the town, in 1892.
 To reach the lighthouse he added several bridges and a tunnel.
 Wise soon had plans for a much more elaborate path built on sheer cliffs a few miles to the north: The Gobbins Path was about to be born.
 This free accessible path is a seaside walk past Sunshine House, around Blackhead Lighthouse and along the Irish Sea cliffs of Islandmagee.

 In 2018, the pathway was closed due to health and safety issues and a possibility of severe landslip.
 The Mid and East Antrim Council started a full renovation of the whole path in 2019.
 The path was reopened in July 2020.
 It was partly closed again 2021 after a landslip.

 Education

 One primary school exists within the town - Whitehead Primary School.
 Another school, Lourdes Primary School, operated until June 2011.

 Whitehead High School, an all-girls secondary school, was present until its closure in 1986.
 It is now the site of a nursing home.

 Churches

 Churches in the area include Whitehead Baptist Church, Whitehead Presbyterian Church, St Patrick's Church of Ireland, Whitehead Methodist Church, Our Lady of Lourdes (Roman Catholic), and Whitehead Congregational Church.

 Sport

 Sports clubs in Whitehead include a golf club, running club and bowling club.
 The latter, a lawn bowls club, were 6-time winners of NIBA Division 1, including in 2015.

-The local association football club, Whitehead Eagles FC, play in the Northern Amateur Football League.